denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

-When the `EBS` volume is created succesfully it can be attached to the `EC2` instance.
-To attach the volume to a instance you must specify an `Device Name` such as `/dev/sda`, `/dev/sdb` etc. It is not possible to automatically assign an `device name` upon attaching, you must specify an specific `device name` upfront that needs to be used.
-To achieve this, I have configured a variable with the name `EBS_DEVICE_NAME` and set it to the `/dev/sdf` `device name`.
+When the `EBS` volume is succesfully created, it can be attached to the `EC2` instance.
+To attach the volume to the instance, you must specify a `Device Name` such as `/dev/sda`, `/dev/sdb` etc. It is not possible to automatically assign a `device name` when attaching the volume.
+You must specify a specific `device name` upfront.
+To achieve this, I configured a variable named `EBS_DEVICE_NAME` and set it to `/dev/sdf` as the designated `device name`.

 <img src="../assets/image/ebs-volume-virtualization.png" width="800">

-As visible in the picture above, for `EC2` instances that are using `HVM` as virtualization method it is recommended to choose a `device name` between `/dev/sd[b]` and `/dev/sd[z]`.
+As shown in the image above, for `EC2` instances that are using `HVM` as the virtualization method, it is recommended to choose a `device name` between `/dev/sd[b]` and `/dev/sd[z]`.

 Attaching the volume to the EC2 instance is a technical process that involves several logical steps.
 First, before the `EBS` volume can be mounted there must of course be a running `EC2` instance.
 To check this I retrieve the Instance ID and state from the `CloudFormation` stack that creates the `EC2` instance.